Speciality: Acute Care Common Stem - Acute Medicine (ACCS-AM)

 Experience is gained in a number of different hospitals and units to maximize the trainees’ exposure to different resource-based services and clinicians.

-ACCS Acute Medicine, East of Scotland Deanery (Ninewells Hospital and Perth Royal Infirmary)
+ACCS Acute Internal Medicine, East of Scotland Deanery (Ninewells Hospital and Perth Royal Infirmary)

 The East Region of Scotland Deanery is situated in Tayside, which is a beautiful area to live and work within.
 It has varied geography and offers diverse interests for individuals and families, from a thriving city life in Dundee, to outdoor activities in Angus, Perthshire and North Fife.
 It has good road and rail networks to the other areas of Scotland.
 The quality of life in Tayside is excellent with easy access to beautiful countryside for sport and leisure as well as world-renowned facilities for golf.